rlucente-se-jboss/RHEL8-Workshop/README.md

 == Install a minimal VM

-You can get the RHEL 8 ISO image for personal development use by registering for free at the https://developers.redhat.com[Red Hat Developer] portal.
+You can get the RHEL 8 ISO image for personal development use by registering for free at the [Red Hat Developer](https://developers.redhat.com[Red Hat Developer) portal.
 Make sure to remember your username and password as you'll need that to register for package updates after you install RHEL.

-* Download the https://developers.redhat.com/products/rhel/download[RHEL 8 DVD ISO image].
+* Download the [RHEL 8 DVD ISO image](https://developers.redhat.com/products/rhel/download).
 This is 7 GB in size so allow time for this to complete.
 * Do a "minimal install" of RHEL 8 as a VM with default filesystems using your preferred virtualization environment.
 I used Oracle's VirtualBox on my Mac OSX laptop and I assigned the VM the resources below.
 Make sure to note the IP address assigned to the host-only adapter so you can ssh to the VM later.
 ** Eight GB memory
 ** 128 GB disk